Lower Back Pain: A Best Practices Approach

 We now know that the best thing you can do for lower back pain is to incorporate simple – but effective – motions into your daily routine, such as standing and walking.
 If even simple everyday movements are too painful, or if the pain is not improving noticeably in seven days, we recommend consulting a medical professional.

 A physiotherapist or a physician with sports medicine training can perform a more thorough assessment of your back and prescribe a more specific set of movement progressions.
 If these motions are too difficult for you, there are tools to help you achieve your daily activity goals as prescribed by a professional.

-Foot orthotics, back braces, and trekking poles can help you achieve your daily activity goals if you find it difficult to move as much as you need to.
+Foot orthotics, back braces, proper footwear, and trekking poles can help you achieve your daily activity goals if you find it difficult to move as much as you need to.

 It has been proven that the posture of your feet and ankles can affect hip posture.
 When the foot and ankle flatten, they can create a motion that causes the hip to roll inward.
 As your hip rotates inwards, it stretches and activates muscles in the lower back; they have origins in structures in the lower back.